Shannon-Goddard/Machine_Learning_1/README.md

 ## Summary
 ### Explain how a machine learning algorithm is used in data analytics.
-Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
+#### Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
 There are many different models.

 - A **model** is a mathematical representation of something that happens in the real world.

-Broadly speaking, machine learning can be divided into three learning categories: supervised, unsupervised, and deep.
+#### Machine learning can be divided into three learning categories: supervised, unsupervised, and deep.
 For our purposes, we only discussed supervised and unsupervised learning.

 - **Supervised** learning deals with labeled data.
 - **Unsupervised** learning algorithms work with datasets without labeled outcomes.

 In supervised learning, the labels provide the correct answers.
 In unsupervised learning, such correct answers, or labels, aren’t provided.

-Supervised learning can be broadly divided into regression and classification.
+#### Supervised learning can be broadly divided into regression and classification.

 - **Regression** is used to predict continuous variables.The regression model’s algorithms attempt to learn patterns that exist among factors given.
 If presented with new data, the model will make a prediction, based on previously learned patterns from the dataset.

 - **Classification** is used to predict discrete outcomes.The classification model’s algorithms attempts to learn patterns from the data, and if the model is successful, gain the ability to make accurate predictions.

-There is a major difference between regression and classification models.
+#### There is a major difference between regression and classification models.
 In regression a continuous variable can be any numerical value within a certain range.
 In classification, on the other hand, the target variable only has two possible values.

 **A basic pattern applies whether we’re using regression or classification:**
 - A machine learning model is presented with a dataset.